theogvn/dftb-mobility-pkg/README.md

 # dftb-mobility-pkg

-Package for performing electron mobility calculation with [DFTB+](https://github.com/dftbplus/dftbplus "DFTB+ GitHub page"), using Density Of States and Transmission
+Package for performing electron mobility calculation with [DFTB+](https://github.com/dftbplus/dftbplus "DFTB+ GitHub page"), using Density Of States and Transmission.
-In the coming updates this package will support the calculation of mobility with the band structure.
+This package is not likely to recieve further updates.
+Nethertheless, everyone is welcome to update it in new branches.
+FOr instance the support of mobility computation with the band structure.

 *See the LICENSE for terms of usage and distribution.*
 ## Context